 We are merely at the beginning of the process and if legal information and BD professionals are imaginative enough, we can help our clients with the tech which will find what they need.
 However, one thing is certain, the tech industry will definitely identify and provide solutions and law firms can't stand still from a tech point of view.
 Even since Jan 2023, I feel that ChatGPT and related apps have undergone a great deal of refinement.

 A current awareness case study

-Anh Tran, Knowledge and Evidence Specialist at Public Health England, talks about the importance of focussing on adding value.
+Anh Tran, Knowledge and Evidence Specialist at UK Health Security Agency, talks about the importance of focussing on adding value.
 Before she started using Vable, Anh managed a short current awareness bulletin where she restricted content to just 20 items of information.
 Back then, adding hundreds of sources simply wasn’t a possibility, it was too time consuming.

 With Vable, Anh is now able to produce and maintain half a dozen alerts with ease, managing a much greater volume of sources and information without the added time pressure as Vable filters through the noise for her.
 As she explains, “it helps manage the process and manage the administration”.
 She is now able to focus her expertise on content curation and the value added, spending the time she saves selecting the most relevant content for her end-users, whose needs she knows so well.

 Using content curation to differentiate your organisation from the competition

 It is the librarian or information team whose actions mean that content actually has an impact upon the reader.
 This quest for impactful content brings with it further new developments - librarians curate actionable content, encouraging the reader to share relevant news stories with clients.
 Business development teams can take this further so build relationships and spot potential opportunities.